SIMOUNIX/harvestor/README.md

 **AI-powered document data extraction toolkit**

 Extract structured data from documents (invoices, receipts, forms) using Claude's vision API.
+Easily integrate into your Python applications with flexible input options and built-in cost tracking.

 > ⚠️ **Early Development**: This project is in active development.
 Core functionality is working, but many features are still being built.